You are in the right place if you're trying to use

 copy "C:\Program Files (x86)\Git\mingw32\ssl\certs\ca-bundle.crt" c:\Users\Matt\ca-bundle.crt

-Using your favorite text editor you can open up your
+Your favorite text editor can open up the

 .cer files you exported from the browser.
 Copy the entire